 - The MCP and MCP & PhD degrees are recognized, in principle, by the New South Wales Ministry of Health as qualifying the holder for progression to the grade of Clinical Psychologist.

 - Before commencing candidature in the MCP programme, all students are required to have applied for provisional registration with AHPRA's Psychology Board of Australia (PsyBA).

 - Students must hold provisional registration with the AHPRA's Psychology Board of Australia (PsyBA) in order to commence clinical placements in the first year of the MCP program.

-Full Registration for the DCP/MSc
+Full Registration for the MCP

-Full Registration for the DCP & PhD
+Full Registration for the MCP & PhD

-Clinical Psychology Registrar program
+Clinical Psychology Registrar Program

-- Upon graduation, students are eligible for membership of the APS College of Clinical Psychologists, and Associate Membership of the Australian Clinical Psychology Association if they are completing supervised clinical practice.
+- Upon graduation, students are eligible for membership of the APS College of Clinical Psychologists, and Associate Membership of the Australian Clinical Psychology Association (ACPA) if they are completing supervised clinical practice.

 - The basic eligibility criteria in order to be appointed as a PBA Authorised Supervisor, is three years of full registration.

-- It is also a requirement for registration with the Psychology Board of Australia (PBA) and Australian Health Practitioner Regulation Agency (AHPRA), that applicants seeking registration must be able to demonstrate English language skills at IELTS academic level 7.
+- It is also a requirement for registration with the Psychology Board of Australia (PsyBA) and Australian Health Practitioner Regulation Agency (AHPRA), that applicants seeking registration must be able to demonstrate English language skills at IELTS academic level 7.
 Noting test results from examinations will generally need to be obtained within two years prior to applying for registration.